microsoft/ignite-learning-paths-training-aiml/aiml20/README.md

 you will find links to the resources mentioned in the talk, and the code and scripts you will need to recreate the demos given in the talk.

-Short-link to these resources: [aka.ms/AIML20](https://aka.ms/AIML20)
+Short-link to these resources: [aka.ms/AIML20](https://aka.ms/AIML20).
+[Resources for presenters of this talk](#Notes%20for%20Presenters) are also provided.

 ## Feedback Loop